Azure/bicep-types-az/generated/sql/microsoft.sql/2023-05-01-preview/types.md

 * **resultsNotInBaseline**: string[][] (ReadOnly): SQL Vulnerability Assessment results that are not in baseline
 * **resultsOnlyInBaseline**: string[][] (ReadOnly): SQL Vulnerability Assessment results that are in baseline.
 * **status**: 'Finding' | 'InternalError' | 'NonFinding' | string (ReadOnly): SQL Vulnerability Assessment baseline status

-## BaseLongTermRetentionPolicyProperties
-### Properties
-* **monthlyRetention**: string: The monthly retention policy for an LTR backup in an ISO 8601 format.
-* **weeklyRetention**: string: The weekly retention policy for an LTR backup in an ISO 8601 format.
-* **weekOfYear**: int: The week of year to take the yearly backup in an ISO 8601 format.
-* **yearlyRetention**: string: The yearly retention policy for an LTR backup in an ISO 8601 format.

 ## BenchmarkReference
 ### Properties